 An easy way to check whether a flour is infested with this pest is to spread a small amount on an even surface and leave it for 15 minutes.
 In case that there are Flour Mites already present in flour storage, the affected surface of the flour becomes uneven, as an indication that the flour is infested.

 Cheese Mites are from the same family as the Flour Mites.
 They are very often found in cheeses, which has given them their name.
 However, these mites can also infest products such as damp flours, corn, insect collections, old honeycombs, and various stored products.
 This pest can cause dermatitis in contact with people.

 The typical signs of Cheese Mite infestation are small holes in cheeses, gnawed by the mites, spoiled stored products with significant sweet sticky smell, grey powder on the surface of cheeses.
 This powder consists of the faeces of the mites and the actual Cheese Mites.
 The same way used for the Flour Mite can be used to identify whether a Cheese Mite infestation is present – spreading a small amount of flour and leaving it for 15 minutes.
 If the surface of the flour has become uneven, then the flower is considered infested.

-Flour mite and Cheese mite treatment and control
+Flour mite and Cheese mite control

 About Flour mite and Cheese mite

 About Flour Mite